textpotential/bibliarchic/chapt5.md

 Clicking on any one of the verses returned will show that single verse alone in the interface, with an option to see the full chapter from which the verse comes.[^31] By default, these search results are returned in order of relevance, but a user can elect to have them listed in the order in which they appear in a print edition of the text, which they label as "traditional."
 Either sort order of a search result has the potential to bring pieces of the bible text near to one another that usually exist at a great distance.
 For example, I just ran a search on the word "death" and the first two verses returned by relevance were 2 Kings 1:1 and 1 Corinthians 15:55.
 These verses have no explicit connection within the typical structuring of the text, but the interests of the user articulated in the search function of the interface have constructed an emergent relationship.
-This collaborative capacity of the Bible App that allows the user to construct new relationships between text in the interface leverages the nearness of the many points of contact with the bible and reinforces the distance of an inability to master the interface, since new combinations can be crafted all the time.
+This collaborative affordance of the Bible App that allows the user to construct new relationships between text in the interface leverages the nearness of the many points of contact with the bible and reinforces the distance of an inability to master the interface, since new combinations can be crafted all the time.

-The collaborative capacities of the Bible App interface are most prevalent in the ways in which a user can interact with the text of bible versions in the interface.
+The collaborative affordances of the Bible App interface are most prevalent in the ways in which a user can interact with the text of bible versions in the interface.
-By simply tapping on a verse in the text, the verse is underlined to identify that it is the focus and a user is present with anew set of menu options at the bottom of the screen.
+By simply tapping on a verse in the text, the verse is underlined to identify that it is the focus and a user is presented with anew set of menu options at the bottom of the screen.
 A user can select a single verse or many verses at the same time, with a second tap on a verse deselecting it.
 A user can not select a smaller unit of text than an entire verse, which is much lower surface area than a Kindle bible or the Codex Sinaiticus web bible interface, which both allow selection at the word level.
 Given that the source of the bible versions in the Bible App is the DBL bible interface, which encoded verse as the smallest unit of text in the XML of the release bundle, it is not a surprise to see verse as the smallest unit in the Bible App.
+Here we see the digital materiality of one interface shaping the material possibilities of another, such that a user can not select a single word in a verse to engage in the Bible App interface.
 The menu that appears when selecting a verse or group of verses allows a user to highlight the selection, share the selection with any channel available in the iOS sharing system, associate an image with the selection, compare the selection with other bible versions, bookmark the selection, add a note to the selection, copy the text of the selection, and see a list of related items attached to this selection by users from the Bible App community.
-The highlighting, sharing, bookmarking, and note features we saw in the Kindle bible interface.

-The two most interesting collaborative capacities in this verse selection menu are the "compare" and the "related" features.
+The two most interesting collaborative affordances in this verse selection menu are the "compare" and the "related" features.
 The compare feature allows the user to look at the selected verse or verses in different versions together on the screen.
 Using the version selector, I can pick any of the 1500 versions to include in the comparison.
 There are 50 English language versions alone that could be read side by side to see the variability of translation and the semantic potential of a given verse just in a single language, let alone through comparison with other language systems.
 This compare feature gives the user another way in the Bible App to construct the interface by choosing texts that are displayed together in an organization scheme decided upon by the user.
 More importantly, the ability to see a verse in several different versions, some of which a user may not even be able to read fully, challenges the notion of a single text that governs all versions and can awaken the user to difference and ambiguity in the interface.
-The anarchic tendencies of this compare feature can resist attempts by a user to master the interface by not allowing reduction of bible to a singular governing version.
+The anarchic affordance of this compare feature can resist attempts by a user to master the interface by not allowing reduction of bible to a singular governing version.
-Instead, the compare feature and the ever growing versions available can interrupt any tendency toward mastery and open users up to the emerging polyvocality of the text.
+Instead, the compare feature and the ever growing versions available can interrupt any tendency toward mastery and open users up to the emerging polyvocality of the text.[^beal]

+[^beal]: Already anticipating bible as interface in his connection of emerging digital technologies with the changing cultural conception of bible, Timothy Beal, *Rise and Fall of the Bible*, Kindle location 2030, points to polyvocality even within a single version of bible as an interruptive mechanism that resists reduction of bible to any simple consumptive use.
+So, this affordance of anarchy in the search functionality of the Bible App is not a new phenomenon for bible, but more of an expansion of an affordance already latent in bible interfaces due to the composition of the collection.

 In concert with the note facility, the "related" feature of the Bible App opens a text beyond simply the words contained in the version file loaded from DBL.
 A user can add a note to a verse and mark this note private, for friends only, or public.